 I started screen-printing when I was fifteen and it definitely got under my skin, and I am dedicated to maintaining this hands-on tradition.
 I find that the richness of colour and texture that comes from applying liquid inks onto fabric, wood and paper is far superior to newer methods.
 Screen-printing deserves to be enjoyed for a while yet.

 A few years after my apprenticeship, I teamed up with Alf again in a firm he bought, called Textile Convertors.
 Maurice Holloway the founder, had sold the business but stayed on as a consultant colourist and this gave his career a new impetus.
 It was fortunate for us because Morrie’s textile ink and printing experience dated back to the 1930s, and I think he appreciated having a couple of willing students.

-I left Melbourne in the 1970s for Western Australia where I set up Snapshot Screen Printing in Mosman Park – I think the earliest textile yardage printers in the state.
+I left Melbourne in the 1970s for Western Australia where I set up Snapshot Screen Printing in Mosman Park.
+At that time, Snapshot was probably the only textile yardage printers in the state (although the great Helen Grey-Smith was an earlier exponent).
 My visual arts journey has been an interrupted affair, and after some decades away from textile printing, my circuitous life journey has brought me back with a renewed vigour for this enduring craft.
 It was something I learned when I was young and I loved it.
 It has never left me.

 Blue Lawn Designs was set up by myself and my wife Claire Bradshaw.
 Our design and screen-printing studio is located on the ground floor of the Pakenham Street Art Space (PSAS) in Fremantle.
 PSAS is being developed into a creative hub and has an interesting future ahead of it.
 The building itself is an increasingly rare example of a heritage building, where the building’s origins and its various uses over time can be tracked: a clear line of sight from past to present.